 IgG (immunoglobulin G) testing is a useful guide for structuring elimination diets in many chronic conditions.
 Individuals with neurological, gastrointestinal, and movement disorders often suffer from IgG food allergies.
 These people may continue to eat offending foods unaware of their potential effects.
 IgG antibodies provide long term resistance to infections and have a much longer half life than the traditional IgE allergy.
 Symptoms may occur hours or days after the offending food has been eaten.
 The 93 foods tested in the IgG Food Allergy Test w/ Candida can identify problem food so it can be eliminated from the patient’s diet.
 This elimination of IgG positive foods can improve symptoms of irritable bowel syndrome, autism, AD(H)D, cystic fibrosis, rheumatoid arthritis, and epilepsy according to numerous clinical studies.

-The Great Plains Laboratory, Inc. recently added Candida to our IgG Food Allergy Test.
+The Great Plains Laboratory, Inc. has added Candida to the IgG Food Allergy Test.
 Candida problems are caused when the benign yeast form of Candida albicans mutates to its fungal form.
 Candida can take over sections of the intestinal wall causing numerous symptoms.
 As it grows out of balance it produces toxins that create holes in the intestinal lining, leading to leaky gut syndrome.
 After entering the blood, Candida albicans causes an inflammatory immune system response.
 A wide range of disorders have been linked to Candida including autism, multiple sclerosis, depression, and chronic fatigue.
 Use of antibiotics, oral contraceptives, chemotherapy, and anti-inflammatory steroids greatly increase susceptibility to Candida.